 There is an alternative to Dropbox for sharing digital media assets such as graphics, photos, and videos.
 This alternative needs to have a visual album format for sharing internally, distribution externally and should be completely indexed and searchable.
-Dropbox is a great tool for amateurs sharing files, but cloud-based file storage systems like Dropbox are just not designed for sports organisations and their video and photo sharing needs.
+Dropbox is a great tool for sharing files, and cloud-based file storage systems like Dropbox are used by a number of sports organisations for their video and photo sharing needs.
 However they weren't specifically designed with the sports organisations themselves.

-Dropbox is crucial for many businesses for its cloud-based file storage, as well as file and folder sharing system.
-But sports organisations need a better alternative for sharing and distributing visual media files like photos, pictures, graphics and videos.
+Dropbox is crucial for many businesses for as a cloud storage service (and secure cloud storage), as well as file and folder sharing system.
+But sports organisations need a better alternative for sharing and distributing visual media files like photos, graphics and videos.
 For their brand growth and digital strategy, they need to find an alternative to Dropbox for photo & video sharing.
 And it’s not Google Drive.
 Media assets like photos and videos are files, but their use is very different from files like PDFs and documents with rich-text embeds.
-The Dropbox cloud storage system is simple enough, but it doesn’t discriminate.
-A file is a file.
-Any time you share photos or videos to your teams, partners or athletes, you want the end user to have a visual and browsing experience fit of your brand and although Dropbox provides a robust visual and browsing experience, an event-based taxonomy logic fits sports workflows more.
+The Dropbox cloud storage system is good enough, but any time you share photos or videos to your teams, partners or athletes, you want the end user to have a visual and browsing experience fit of your brand and although Dropbox provides a robust visual and browsing experience, an event-based taxonomy logic fits sports workflows more.